AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ### Coding Approach:
 #### Part-1
-If you want to code your own project then complete this [Microsoft Learn Module](https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/).
+If you want to code your own project then complete this [Microsoft Learn Learning Path](https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/).

 #### Part-2
 Complete one project from the ideas mentioned in [Project section](https://github.com/AUMSA/2020-MSA-content/tree/master/AI%20%26%20Advanced%20Analytics#project) or of your choice using Azure Notebooks or similar tools.